 The giclée process does require any original piece (painting or photograph) to be in digital format.
 Artwork, photos, and transparencies must be scanned or photographed with high resolution equipment.
 We prefer that you send these to us through an online file transferring platform, such as Dropbox.
 Please do so in the form of a JPG, TIFF, or PSD.
 Make sure to save the files at the final print size and at least 300 dpi.
 We can also accept a flash drive, CD, etc. delivered to our location.
 If you are unsure how to save your files, please call us at 615-815-6015.
 We will gladly walk you through the process and remove any confusion.

 Using giclée prints allows artists and photographers at every level to archive their work in a way that emulates the original.
 You have the ability to produce as many or as few as you would like.
 Giclée is great for photographers of all levels, from amateur shooting with a simple point-and-click device to a seasoned photographer shooting with the most sophisticated equipment.
 Giclée prints also give artists the ability to provide new looking reproductions of their drawings, paintings, and more.
 Even 3-D and digital artists can get in on the fun!
 You can have your work photographed and reproduce prints of that work for many applications, such as portfolio presentation and resale!

 How We Do It

 Our equipment is literally the best on the planet.
 We use the latest 44″ wide format aqueous-based printers by Epson, which uses cutting-edge technology.
 Our print heads are capable of producing a droplet on the microscopic scale giving us the widest range of color, clarity, and detail.
 Additionally, we are using only Epson manufactured inks which ensure the highest quality when it comes to color, UV resistance, and archivability.
-Our printers are designed for quality and that is truly what sets us apart as a producer of giclée service.
+Our printers are designed for quality and that is truly what sets us apart as a producer of giclée service, including canvas prints.